RoshniAnna/NeuRIPS_Data_DN_Detection/Datasets/README.md

 - **`DataGeneration.py`** – Main script to simulate scenarios and generate labeled datasets
 - **`DataGeneration_Multi.py`** – Parallelized or batch scenario generation (if available)

-These components work together to produce realistic and reproducible datasets for machine learning tasks related to grid monitoring and security in power distribution systems.

 ---